- Curriculum & Subjects

 KS3 Design & Technology

-During KS3 students experience a wide range of tools and materials, including Food, Textiles, Graphics, Product Design, and Resistant Materials; with all students having the opportunity to enter external competitions and recognised awards.
+During KS3 (year 7 & 8) students experience a wide range of tools and materials, including Food, Textiles, Graphics, Product Design, and Resistant Materials; with all students having the opportunity to enter external competitions and recognised awards.
 Students design, make and evaluate in each area, providing them with the experience of working with a wide range of tools/equipment and materials.
-There is also a focus on literacy within the subject, students use subject specific vocabulary to evaluate and develop their work to a high level.
+There is also a focus on literacy, numeracy and science within the subject, students use subject specific vocabulary to evaluate and develop their work to a high level.

 KS4 Design & Technology